 Barbara J Sahakian, a professor of clinical neuropsychology in the Department of Psychiatry and Medical Research Council /Wellcome Trust Behavioural and Clinical Neuroscience Institute at the University of Cambridge studies the effects of cognitive enhancing drugs on the brain.
 In an interview with Sky News she stated, "We could do with better drugs for people who really do have to stay awake and alert, for instance, in the military So long as they are safe in the long-term for healthy people to use, and if they are demonstrated to be effective, that would be good - but we don't have as yet these long-term safety studies.”

 Many of the nootropic drugs fall into a grey area that some in the UK believe the Psychoactive Substance Act was not designed to cover.
 While the law will halt or at least reduce drugs like LSD, bath salts, Kratom and other mind altering substances from coming into the UK, substances that are for cognitive enhancement like Adrafinil, Sunifiram and Phenibut are all banned under the act.
+You can still find drugs such as Kratom for sale.
 They are meant to promote alertness, improve memory and relax a person during stress.
 None of these are meant to treat a disease or medical condition but because they act on the brain, the law makes them illegal to import.

 Part of the backlash against the inclusion of nootropics in the new law was a result of the lack of information that Members of Parliament had about the substances.
 While there were efforts to make exceptions for nootropics in the law, they were unsuccessful largely because of the in-between area of medical, psychoactive and recreation that some of the substances fall into.